tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 > [Optional] If no destructive change exists, you can skip this section.
 > Include a description of the changes and a migration guide and send the pull request with a bump major label.
 (Example : https://github.com/tier4/scenario_simulator_v2/pull/1139)
-> Otherwise, remove the "Destructive Changes" section and make sure this pull request is labeled `bump minor` or `bump patch`.)
+> Otherwise, skip the "Destructive Changes" section and make sure this pull request is labeled `bump minor` or `bump patch`.

 # Known Limitations